Arash-Kamboj/Belgium-Housing-Market-Trends-A-Comprehensive-Analysis-2010-2023-/README.md

 # Belgium-Housing-Market-Trends-A-Comprehensive-Analysis-2010-2023-
 ----------------------------------------------------------------------------------------------------------------------------------

+**Case Study: Belgium Housing Market Trends-A Comprehensive-Analysis (2010-2023)**

+**Introduction**
+Belgium's housing market is a dynamic landscape influenced by various economic, social, and demographic factors.
+To gain insights into these trends and their impacts on different municipalities across Belgium, Statbel, the Belgian statistical office, provided comprehensive datasets covering the period from 2010 to 2023.
+In this case study I delved into the process of analyzing and visualizing this data using a dashboard, aiming to provide stakeholders with actionable insights into Belgium's housing trends over the years.

+**Objectives**
+**1. Comprehensive Analysis:** Understand the overarching trends in Belgium's housing market from 2010 to 2023.
+**2. Regional Comparison:** Compare housing trends across different municipalities to identify regional variations.
+**3.Identify Growth Hotspots:** Identify municipalities experiencing significant growth or decline in housing metrics.
+**4.Predictive Insights:** Utilize historical data to make informed predictions about future housing trends.

+**Steps:**

+**1. Extract, Load, Transform (ELT)**-
-Data Preparation:
+Download and Data Preparation:*
-Gather the data you want to visualize in your dashboard.
-Ensure it’s in a structured format (e.g., CSV, Excel, or a database).
-Clean and transform the data using Power Query Editor within Power BI.
-Open Power BI Desktop:
-Download and install Power BI Desktop if you haven’t already.
-Open a new Power BI project.
-Import Data:
-Click on “Get Data” and select your data source (e.g., Excel, CSV, SQL Server).
-Load the relevant tables into Power BI.
-Create Visualizations:
-Drag and drop fields from your data tables onto the report canvas.
+Obtained dataset and initiated the Extract-Load-Transform (ELT) process.

+**Data Transformation:**
+Utilized Power BI's Power Query Editor to extract, load, and transform the data.
+Cleaned unused or erroneous rows, rectified datatype discrepancies, and ensured data accuracy and consistency.

+**2. Visualizations**
+Selection and Customization:
-Use visualizations like line charts, bar charts, and tables to represent data.
+Utilized drag-and-drop functionality to create visualizations such as line charts, bar charts, and tables.
-Customize visuals by adjusting properties (colors, labels, axes).
+Customized visuals by adjusting properties such as colors, labels, and axes.

-Filters and Slicers:
+**3. Filters and Slicers**
+Interactive Data Exploration:
-Add filters and slicers to allow users to interact with the data.
+Implemented filters and slicers to facilitate user interaction with the data.
-Create a year filter, location slicer, or any other relevant filters.
+Included filters for parameters like year, location.

-Top N Analysis:
+**4. Top N Analysis**
+Data Analysis Expressions (DAX):
-Use DAX (Data Analysis Expressions) to calculate top N values (e.g., top 5 expensive localities).
+Employed DAX to calculate top N values, such as top 5 expensive localities.
-Create measures for median prices, total prices, etc.
-Map Visualization:
-If you want to display geographical data, add a map visual.
-Use location data (latitude and longitude) to plot points on the map.
-Page Navigation:
-Create multiple pages within your report for different views (e.g., summary, detailed analysis).
-Set up navigation buttons to switch between pages.
-Publish to Power BI Service:
-Save your Power BI file.
-Publish it to the Power BI Service (online platform).
-Share and Collaborate:
-Share the dashboard with colleagues or stakeholders.
-Set up scheduled data refresh if your data is dynamic.
+Created measure for Average Median.